korawica/clishelf/README.md

-  cm           Show the latest Commit message cm-previous  Commit changes to the Previous Commit with same message. cm-revert    Revert the latest Commit on the Local repository. init         Initialize GIT config on local log          Show the Commit Logs from the latest Tag to HEAD. mg           Merge change from another branch with strategy, `theirs`...
+  cm           Show the latest Commit message cm-previous  Commit changes to the Previous Commit with same message. cm-revert    Revert the latest Commit on the Local repository. df           Show changed files from previous commit to HEAD init         Initialize GIT config on local log          Show the Commit Logs from the latest Tag to HEAD. mg           Merge change from another branch with strategy, `theirs`...